Jana Foxe (they/them/theirs)

 M.A., Political Science, University of Washington, 2022

-Jana Foxe is a PhD student at the University of Washington's Department of Political Science.
+Jana Foxe is a PhD Candidate at the University of Washington's Department of Political Science.
 They received their A.B. in Political Science from Brown University in 2016, and their MA from the University of Washington in 2022.

 Jana's paper, A Shock to the System?
 Assessing the Party System Implications of Europe's Austerity Doctrine (under review) evaluates the impact of externally-imposed austerity policies on the party systems of bailout recipient countries.

-Jana also has an interest in queer studies, and is currently working on a research project entitled Comparative Homonationalisms and the Far-Right: How Dutch and American Neofascist Ideologies Imagine Queer Citizenships (with Jessica Sciarone).
+Jana also has an interest in queer studies, and is currently working on a research project entitled Comparative Homonationalisms and the Far-Right: How Dutch and American Neofascist Ideologies Imagine Queer Citizenships (with Jessica Sciarone, under review).
 This project examines the variation in the degrees of inclusion that far-right political parties have for queer and trans citizens in their home countries, based on case studies of far-right parties in the United States and the Netherlands.

 Share